-In layman’s terms, the aspect ratio of an image is simply the proportional difference between width and height.
+The aspect ratio of an image is the proportional difference between width and height.
 The most popular aspect ratio is 3:2.

 This is the aspect ratio of 35mm film cameras and has been around for a long time.
 It became the standard for modern full frame cameras as well.

-Besides 3:2, there are other aspect ratios that are gaining popularity like 4:3, 1:1 and 16:9.
+Besides 3:2 aspect ratio, there are other ratios that are gaining popularity like 4:3, 1:1, and 16:9.
 They all have their own uses.
-Some are more popular on social media while others fit better on modern day monitors when viewed in full screen.
+Some are more popular on social media.
+Others fit better on modern day monitors when viewed in full screen.

-Also, if you are shooting for proper aspect ratio in mind, you can use your camera’s sensor to its maximum potential and won’t lose details while producing big prints.
+Also, if you are shooting with the aspect ratio in mind, you can use your camera’s sensor to its maximum potential.
+You won’t lose details while producing big prints.

 There are quite a few aspect ratios that are common these days.

-Although now 4:3 ratio is gaining traction, 3:2 is still the standard one.
-You can use your old film lenses on new DSLRs because they are designed for same ratios.
+Although now the 4:3 aspect ratio is gaining traction, 3:2 is still the standard one.
+You can use your old film lenses on new DSLRs because they are designed for the same ratios.

-4:3 is a common standard of modern day monitors and screens.
-So, this ratio looks much more aesthetic on screens.
+The 4:3 aspect ratio is a common standard of modern day monitors and screens.
+This ratio looks much more aesthetic on screens.

 This aspect ratio was common with medium format cameras in the old days.
 It was becoming popular when Instagram became a sensation for photographers.

 This is the standard for HDTV and motion pictures.
-Because of this, it looks cinematic and certain types of shots look particularly beautiful in this ratio.
+This is because it looks cinematic.
+Certain types of shots look particularly beautiful in this ratio.
 Although when it comes to stills, it is not a widely used aspect ratio.

-Now, after all this introduction to various aspect ratios, let’s talk about how to choose aspect ratios for specific work.
-And what to keep in mind while choosing one over another.
+Now let’s talk about how to choose the aspect ratio for specific work.
+And what to keep in mind while choosing one aspect ratio over another.

-Sometimes, it is the composition that dictates the aspect ratio.
-If you are shooting a landscape in horizontal orientation, then 3:2 is the best choice.
+Sometimes, it’s the composition that dictates the aspect ratio.
+If you are shooting a landscape in horizontal orientation, then the 3:2 aspect ratio is the best choice.

 You can use every bit of your sensor.
 It’s easier to the place horizon.
 And it’s much more balanced as this ratio is very close to the golden ratio.

-But if you want a vertical orientation than 3:2 is a bit awkward.
-There is too much free space either for sky or for foreground.
+But if you want a vertical orientation, then 3:2 aspect ratio is a bit awkward.
+There is too much free space either for the sky or foreground.
 If you don’t have a lot of details in foreground or background, then 4:3 is a much better choice.

 Think about your target composition and select your aspect ratio accordingly.
 This will let you frame your subjects with better balance.

 Gone are the days when the only output of a photograph was a wall mounted print.
 Now you have different platforms and you must tailor your shots to each one.
-Unless you have a very specific task like shooting for billboards, for example.
+That is unless you have a very specific task, like shooting for billboards, for example.